Unifiber manufactures the full range of windsurfing baseplates covering all connection methods: Power, Tendon, and Cardan.

 For tendon joints, there are also one-piece end-cap parts where the U-pin is completely integrated.
 This is considered the strongest and most durable solution.

 Baseplate Connection Method

 The majority of baseplates employ a single bolt and (inverted 'T' shape) t-nut.

 Some baseplates use double hex bolts and t-nuts.
 This offers an even more secure way of connecting the baseplate to the board.

 An added advantage of this design is that the actual Power / Boge or Tendon Joint can be removed quickly, leaving the deck plate on the board.
-This can be particular a convenient feature for windsurf schools and rental centres who need to stack or store boards as efficiently as possible, or who wish to make is less easy to remove the baseplate.
+This can be particular a convenient feature for windsurf schools and rental centres that need to stack or store boards as efficiently as possible, or who wish to make it less easy to remove the baseplate.

 A disadvantage with the double t-nut system is that the available range on the mast track is limited by the off-centre bolts.

 Baseplates have safety features to hold the board and rig together in the event that the joint fails.

 Situations, where the board and rig become separated, are potentially life-threatening, particularly if the sailor loses the board, so this is a super-important feature of all baseplates.

 Powerjoint / Boge joint and Cardan joints come with a webbing strap to prevent the lower and upper parts from becoming detached.
 Sailing back with a broken joint is not to be recommended, and will most likely damage your board, but depending upon where the joint breaks this may be the least of your concerns!